holmberd/firestore-observer/README.md

 Extend the `AbstractTimestampStore` to create `TimestampStore` instances which can be used in the observer-factory to provide custom storage for the last sync timestamp.

 ## How it Works
 When you add a Firestore realtime collection query listener, or if a listener is disconnected for more than 30 minutes, you are charged for a read for each document in that query when the listener is created.

-The Reason for this is because it needs to read and fetch all the documents in the query so that it later can determine if a remote database update will trigger a local listener change event.
+The reason for this behaviour is because it needs to read all the documents in the query so that it later can determine if a remote database update will trigger a local listener change event.

 This library helps reduce the number of reads by creating a query that only listens for documents in a collection that has changed since the last time the local client synced with the cloud database.
-Since the steps involved in setting this up is a reusable pattern, this library and its API was added to make it easier to implement and re-use.
+And since the steps involved in setting this up is a reusable pattern, this library and its API was added to make it easier to implement and re-use.

 ![image](https://user-images.githubusercontent.com/13058304/124199312-772fe600-da87-11eb-9760-b53101b11059.png)